 Table 6.
 Scenario Stimulation Capacity

-Number of times
+Number of times Ranking points Total

-Scenario most stimulating least stimulating Ranking points Total
+Scenario most stimulating least stimulating

-1 (realistic) 1 4 12 28
+1 - realistic 1 4 12 20

-2 (realistic) 0 2 16 20
+2 - realistic 0 2 16 28

-3 (trans- formational) 2 0 20 42
+3 - trans- formational 2 0 20 42

-4 (trans- formational) 4 1 22 42
+4 - trans- formational 4 1 22 42

 Source: compiled by the authors.

-The table indicates that Scenarios 3 and 4 stimulated the originality of insights (original ideas per participant) to a greater extent than Scenarios 1 and 2.
+The table indicates that scenarios 3 and 4 stimulated the originality of insights (original ideas per participant) to a greater extent than scenarios 1 and 2.
 Scenario 2 seems to be least effective and scenario 4 was the most liable to promote the most unique insights per participant.